 Partnership Funding applications will be reviewed by RSCVA staff to ensure that all required materials have been provided.
 Failure to submit all of the required documents by the final application deadline will result in disqualification.

 Following staff review, all applications will be evaluated by an anonymous, independent panel representing community stakeholders and event experts.
-Applicants do not attend the closed panel review session, therefore it is imperative your application and supporting documents convey complete information.
+Applicants do not attend the review session, therefore it is imperative your application and supporting documents communicate complete information.

 RSCVA Partnership Funding is intended to support events that can generate significant room nights for Washoe County, and/or marketing visibility to increase destination awareness and propensity to visit Reno Tahoe.
 Given the goal of generating room-nights and maximizing opportunities for destination awareness, the funding panel will consider the following in their evaluation:

 - Out of market exposure that event generates; support of Reno Tahoe USA branding; event's marketing plan to attract overnight visitors (advertising, PR, newletters, eblasts, etc)